santi1s/Big-Data/Big-Data/Technical-Troubleshooting/Product-Specific-Troubleshooting/POD-%2D-Data-Movement/Stream-Analytics/Escalations-&-Collaborations/Collaborations.md

-# General Troubleshooting when you receive a ticket from a collaboration
+# General Troubleshooting when you receive a ticket from a collaboration or create a collaboration with another Team
-Get Preliminary information
+**Get Preliminary information** for ASA or **Provide Preliminary information** that the Collaborator may need for an initial investigation.

 #ASA